cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/index.md

 ---
 # Office 365 Security and Compliance

 If your organization needs to protect your data or comply with legal or regulatory standards, you're in the right place.
-Here you can learn about security and compliance in Office 365.
 The areas below are your first stop for learning about security and compliance in Office 365.

 <ul class="cardsF panelContent">
     <li>